alamshafil/mempool/frontend/README.md

 #### Development

-To run your local Mempool frontend with your local Mempool backend:
+To run your local Dogepool frontend with your local Dogepool backend:

 ```
 npm run serve